 The market price of our common stock has been and could be subject to wide fluctuations in response to, among other things, the risk factors described in this Quarterly Report on Form 10-Q, and other factors beyond our control, such as fluctuations in the valuation of companies perceived by investors to be comparable to us.
 Furthermore, the stock markets have experienced price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies.
-These fluctuations, as well as general economic, political and market conditions, such as recessions, interest rate changes or international currency fluctuations, may negatively affect the market price of our common stock.
+These fluctuations often have been unrelated or disproportionate to the operating performance of those companies.
+These broad market and industry fluctuations, as well as general economic, political and market conditions, such as recessions, interest rate changes or international currency fluctuations, may negatively affect the market price of our common stock.
 In the past, many companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
 We may become the target of this type of litigation in the future.
 Securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, which could seriously harm our business.